tjp77/Group-Project-BlackJack/README.md

 "If both the dealer and player have a non-blackjack 21, it is considered a push.
 You neither win nor lose.You keep your original bet."

-so edit cause not only one winner. variable in player class, if beat dealer, then all that have get payout
+so edit cause not only one winner. variable in player class, if beat dealer, then all that have get payout or just shove payout into card compares, one line of code in that stop either way

 Also add: double down option for player